metapika/neon-page-controller/README.md

 # Usage

-In any of your scripts you can use the two following functions:
+After making a reference to the PageController Node, in any of your scripts you can use the two following functions:

 ```c#
     _page_controller._turn_page_on(PT.PageType _page_on)